North Parramatta

 North Parramatta is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 North Parramatta has a high level of cultural diversity, with 49.8% of its population speaking a language other than English at home and 49.5% born overseas.
-Christianity is the main religion in North Parramatta, comprising 49.9% of people.
-Hinduism is overrepresented compared to Greater Sydney, making up 10.1% of North Parramatta's population versus 5.2% regionally.
+Christianity is the predominant religion in North Parramatta, making up 49.9% of the population.
+Hinduism is overrepresented compared to Greater Sydney, comprising 10.1% versus 5.2%.

 Frequently Asked Questions - Diversity